Cy Clock User Manual

 To enter a mode press * followed by the mode number.

-Note that when * is pressed, a red LED (D1 on the MAX 10 board) will light.
+Note that when * is pressed, a red LED will light.
 This indicates that mode entry is active and a valid mode number (0, 1, or 2) is expected to be entered.

-However, if mode entry is to be cancelled, then pressing any key other than 0, 1, or 2 will cause mode entry to become inactive and LED D1 will turn off.
+However, if mode entry is to be cancelled, then pressing any key other than 0, 1, or 2 will cause mode entry to become inactive and the LED will turn off.

 Examples: ** or *# or *9 will activate then cancel mode entry, while *1 will cause entry into mode 1.